saumya-30-verma/Toggle-theme/README.md

 const themeContext = createContext();

-2. Toggle Function
+2. Toggle Theme Function

 Updates the theme on button click:

 setTheme(theme === 'light' ? 'dark' : 'light');

-3. Use Context in Children
+3. Using Context in Children

 Child components access the theme using: